quarkusio/quarkus-web-lab/cms/README.md

         </div>
 ```

-And in the same file, plug in the `saveNewBlogEntry` method for our `form`:
+And in the same file, make sure the `form` knows to call our `saveNewBlogEntry` action
+in the case of new blog entries:

 ```html
                 <form